 We have adopted a written related party transaction policy, which covers transactions in excess of \$120,000 between the Company and our directors, executive officers, 5% or greater stockholders and parties related to the foregoing, such as immediate family members and entities they control.
-The policy requires that any such transaction be considered and approved by our Audit Committee, except that if the transaction is less than \$1 million, the Chair of the Audit Committee may approve such transaction.
-In reviewing such transactions, the policy requires the Audit Committee, or the Chair, as appropriate, to consider all of the relevant facts and circumstances available to the Audit Committee, including (if applicable) but not limited to the benefits to the Company, the availability of other sources for comparable products or services, the terms of the transaction and the terms available to unrelated third parties or employees generally.
-The Board has also determined that certain transactions are pre-approved and do not require review by the Audit Committee.
-These include (i) compensation of the executive officers and Board members, which is reviewed by the Compensation Committee, (ii) a transaction with another entity in which the interested director or executive officer has an indirect interest in the transaction solely as a result of being a director or less than 10% beneficial owner of such other entity, and (iii) transactions with another corporation or charitable organization if the director's or executive officer's only interest is as a director or as a non-executive officer employee of the other corporation or organization and the amount involved does not exceed the greater of \$1 million or 2% of the revenues of such other corporation or organization.
+The policy requires that any such transaction be considered and approved by our Audit Committee, except that if the transaction is the relevant facts and circumstances available to the Audit Committee, including (if applicable) but not limited to the benefits to the Company, the availability of other sources for comparable products or services, the terms of the transaction and the terms available to unrelated third parties or employees generally.
+The Board has also determined that certain transactions are pre-approved and do not require review by the Audit Committee, (ii) a transaction or the executive officers and Board members, which is reviewed by the Compensation of the executive in the interested director or executive officers and indirect interest in the transaction solely as a result of being a director or less than 10% beneficial owner of such other entity, and (iii) transactions with another entity in which the interested officer employee of the other corporation or organization and the amount involved does not exceed the greater of \$1 million or 2% of the revenues of such other corporation or organization.